sebastiangrugel/introtanzustandard_ts7297/content/en/docs/courseIntroduction/preRequisites.md

-We recommend taking the [Introduction to VMware Tanzu Portfolio](https://lms.modernapps.ninja/courses/course-v1:modernapps+COU-TP6539+Perpetual/course/) course prior to taking the vSphere with Tanzu 101 course.
+We recommend taking the [Introduction to VMware Tanzu Portfolio](https://lms.modernapps.ninja/courses/course-v1:modernapps+COU-TP6539+Perpetual/course/) course prior to taking the Intro to Tanzu Standard course.

 This course assumes familiarity with Kubernetes and Cloud Native Technologies.
 If you are not familiar with these technologies, we